Scholarships for Sabermetrics, Scouting, and the Science of Baseball 2023

-To apply for the scholarship, you will be expected to present an abstract at this summer’s seminar, which will be held on August 4th and 5th.
+To apply for the scholarship, you will be expected to present an abstract at this summer’s seminar, which will be held on August 12th and 13th.
 You must be a current student (highschool, college, or graduate school) to apply.
-Abstract submission details can be found at the “Present@ SS18” link.
+Abstract submission details can be found at the “Present@SS23” link.
 Additionally, you will be required to write an essay of 750 words or less telling us a little about yourself and where you would like to see your career in baseball go.
+We also require a statement of 500 words or less describing your qualifications for the diversity oriented scholarship that we offer.
 Finally, we are requiring a letter of recommendation from a research mentor, a professor, or an advisor in your school’s faculty.
-The essay, recommendation, and abstract submissions should be emailed to Saberseminar@gmail.com by midnight on April 15, 2018.
-The winners will be announced on May 15, 2018.
+The essay, statement, recommendation, and abstract submissions should be emailed to Saberseminar@gmail.com by midnight on June 5, 2023.
+The winners will be announced on June 15, 2023.

 A large proportion of our student abstract presenters get jobs in sports, and many of those have made their first big sports presentation at the conference.
 Our previous student speakers have gone on to be hired in baseball and basketball as directors of analytics, scouts, analysts, members of business development teams, and other sports positions.
 While we can’t guarantee that presenting at Saberseminar will jump start your career, we think that offering scholarships to fund travel for minority and female applicants will help diversity our own presentations and hopefully, by extension, baseball front offices.